by Nick Gromicko, CMI®

-Membership in InterNACHI is tax-deductible, so if you are due to renew your membership in January, February or March of 2020, you might want to renew before December 31, 2019, and take the deduction.
-The same is true for other business expenses.
-It matters not when an invoice is due, if you paid for something in 2019, you can deduct it in 2019.
+1. Membership in InterNACHI® is tax-deductible, so if you are due to renew your membership in January, February or March of 2023, you might want to renew before December 31, 2022, and take the deduction now.
+You can print off your tax-deductible receipt for dues here.

-Also, if you collect credit card payments at the end of December for inspections you have performed, you may want to wait until New Year’s Day to process the batch, as they aren’t considered income until the year the payments are actually deposited into your checking account.
+3. Also, if you collect credit card payments at the end of December for inspections you have performed, you may want to wait until New Year’s Day to process the batch, as they aren’t considered income until the year the payments are actually deposited into your checking account.

-Cozy Coats for Kids® is a registered charity.
+is an award-winning registered charity.
 Give your inspection company's website an SEO bump by making a tax-deductible donation.
 Cozy Coats for Kids® will then list your inspection company's contact information on their Donors Page